Gifted and Talented Overview

 When will services begin?Services for identified Kindergarten students will begin the first week of March following identification.

-If your child is transferring to SBISD from out-of-state, home-school, or from a private school where gifted services were not available, please, use the Off-Cycle Parent Referral form to refer your child for GT consideration at SBISD.
+If your child is transferring to SBISD from out-of-state, home-school, or from a private school where gifted services were not available, please, use this option to refer your child for G/T consideration at SBISD.
 You will be able to submit any previous testing you have for your child, or if you have no previous records, that is also okay.
-The Advanced Academics office will review your child's records and contact you with next steps.
-Please, submit your referral between late March and mid-July, so we have time to properly assess and place your child for the up-coming school year (This form is inactive during the regular school year and is activated in late March in preparation for the following school year).
+The Advanced Academics office will review any records and contact you with next steps.
+For Option 2, please complete the the Off-Cycle Parent Referral form (Note: This referral link is open only between late March and mid-August and is inactive during the regular school year).
+We do our best to properly assess and place your child for the up-coming school year.

 GT Services